-36. If it appears to the Registrar that any notice of an appeal against a Procedure conviction purporting to be on a ground of appeal which involves a question with respect . of law alone, does not show any substantial ground of appeal, the Registrar may refer the appeal to any Judge of the Supreme Court and such Judge may, if he is of the same opinion, direct the Registrar to refer the appeal to the Supreme Court for summary determination, and, when the case is so referred, the Court may, if it considers that the appeal is frivolous or vexatious, and can be determined without adjourning the same for a full hearing, dismiss the appeal summarily, without calling on any persons to attend the hearing to frivolous appeals on questions of law.
+36. If it appears to the Registrar that any notice of an appeal against a conviction purporting to be on a ground of appeal which involves a question of law alone, does not show any substantial ground of appeal, the Registrar may refer the appeal to any Judge of the Supreme Court and such Judge may if he is of the same opinion, direct the Registrar to refer the appeal to the Supreme Court for summary determination, and, when the case is so referred, the Court may, if it considers that the appeal is frivolous or vexatious, and can be determined without adjourning the same for a full hearing, dismiss the appeal summarily, without calling on any persons to attend the hearing or to appear for the Crown thereon.

-PART VII-MISCELLANEOUS AND REPEALS
+PART VII.-MISCELLANEOUS AND REPEALS